-In partnership with the Greater Wilkes-Barre Chamber of Business and Industry, Luzerne County Community College established a Corporate Learning Center located on Public Square in downtown Wilkes-Barre.
+In partnership with the Greater Wilkes-Barre Chamber of Business and Industry, Luzerne County Community College established the Wilkes-Barre Center (originally called the Corporate Learning Center) located on Public Square in downtown Wilkes-Barre.

-While responding to the training needs of business and industry, the Corporate Learning Center also provides a variety of opportunities for high school graduates and working adults to upgrade skills or learn new ones through both credit and credit-free programs.
+While responding to the training needs of business and industry, the Wilkes-Barre Center also provides a variety of opportunities for high school graduates and working adults to upgrade skills or learn new ones through both credit and credit-free programs.